wellspringcp/wellspring/01-principles/01-principles-apologia.md

 : A claim to a "right to housing" amounts to a claim on the labour of a construction worker to perform labour for the benefit of the indepagent claiming the right, or a claim to sieze the existing housing property owned by another indepagent, *even if the construction worker or landlord does not voluntarily agree to be bound by the claim*.
 - And so on.

+### Those things declared "unenforceable" by `WS`

+This mechanism is intended to allow people to resist government overreach by making certain classes of edict "unenforceable".
+It amounts to making government overreach in those areas null and void since overreaching laws would theoretically never gain actuating force.
+Any conagent taking orders to enforce an unenforceable thing should understand that it does so at its own peril.

 ## Republic, not Democracy.

-We specifically wanted to make it clear that we are a Republic and not a Democracy in the body of the document because one of the biggest problems liberty defenders have had to contend with in the American constitution is that it is never explicitly stated that the US Constitution is **not** a Democracy.
+Explicitly make it clear that `WS` is a Republic and not a Democracy in the body of the document because one of the biggest problems liberty defenders have had to contend with in the American constitution is that it is never explicitly stated that the US Constitution is **not** a Democracy.
 It has even become common for US politicians to call the USA a Democracy or to speak highly of Democracy.
-The US constitution specifically calls itself a Republic and mandates that a "Republican form of government" be guaranteed to all of the states.
-We go further and make rectify the shortcoming of the US constitution by making it clear that we are intentionally **not** a Democracy.
+The US constitution specifically calls itself a Republic and mandates that a "Republican form of government" be guaranteed to all of the states. `WS` goes further rectifies this shortcoming of the US constitution by making it clear that it is intentionally **not** a Democracy.

+`WS` rejects rule by whim, in all of its forms.
+Here are some examples of rule by whim:

+- Democracy
+: Rule of some defined majority.
+In a democracy the changing whims of some defined majority **is** the law.
+Irrespective of what may be written down in the law books at any given time, if a shift in the mind of that controlling majority occurs, the laws on the books will soon follow.
+The law is what inhabits the minds (i.e., the whim) of that defined majority.
+- Kakistocracy
+: Rule of judges.
+In a Kakistocracy, the changing whims of some subset of the Judiciary **is** the law.
+Irrespective of what may be written down in the law books at any given time, if a shift in the mind of that controlling group in the Judiciary occurs, the laws on the books will soon follow.
+The law is what inhabits the minds (i.e., the whim) of that subset of the judiciary.
+- Monarchy
+: Rule of kings.
+In a Monarchy, the changing whims of some defined royal lineage **is** the law.
+Irrespective of what may be written down in the law books at any given time, if a shift in the mind of that royal lineage occurs, the laws on the books will soon follow.
+The law is what inhabits the minds (i.e., the whim) of some royal lineage.

+`WS` is founded upon rule of law.

 ### The need for change

 In a republic, changes to law may sometimes come rapidly where the values of an overwhelming majority demand those changes; otherwise they come after level headed consideration.
-We can already hear the chorus of historical examples (mainly from the USA's constitutional history) purporting to show that the intentionally inflexible nature of Republics denies individual sovereignty to oppressed groups.
+In response to the chorus of historical examples (mainly from the USA's constitutional history) purporting to show that the intentionally inflexible nature of Republics denies individual sovereignty to oppressed groups.
 Allow us to address some of those arguments.
 - Slavery
 :
 - LGBT+ rights